 Cane farmers have the legal right to burn cane.
 Burning of cane falls under the provisions of the Rural Fires Act 1997 and the Environmental Planning and Assessment Act 1979.

-Download our information sheet on why sugarcane is burned: The Burning Question
+View our information sheet The Burning Question